fission/fission/environments/dotnet20/builder/README.md

 This is a simple dotnet core 2.0 C# environment builder for Fission.

-It's a docker image containing the dotnet 2.0.0 (core) runtime builder.
+It's a docker image containing the dotnet 2.0.0 (core) run-time builder.
 This image read the source package and uses *roslyn* to compile the source package code and creates deployment package out of it.
 This enables using  nuget packages as part of function and thus user can use extended functionality in fission functions via nuget.

-During build , builder also does a pre-compile to prevent any compilation issues during function envrionment pod specialization.
+During build , builder also does a pre-compile to prevent any compilation issues during function environment pod specialization.
 Thus we get the function compilation issues during builder phase in package info's build logs itself.

-**Note** : In future we can further enhance the compiled assembaly to be saved as physical file in deployment package , as this will save cold start time for function.
+**Note** : In future we can further enhance the compiled assembly to be saved as physical file in deployment package , as this will save cold start time for function.

 Now , once after the build is finished, the output package (deploy archive) will be uploaded to storagesvc to store.
-Then, during the specialization, the fetcher inside function pod will fetch the package from storagesvc for function loading and will call on the  /v2/specialized endpoint of fission envrionment with required parameteres.
+Then, during the specialization, the fetcher inside function pod will fetch the package from storagesvc for function loading and will call on the  **/v2/specialized** endpoint of fission environment with required parameters.

-There further envrionment will compile it and execute the function.
+There further environment will compile it and execute the function.

 Example of simplest possible class to be executed: